Environment induced dynamical quantum phase transitions in two-qubit Rabi model

-\textit{Dynamics of energy and entanglement towards equilibrium.} We investigate the out-of-equilibrium properties of the system, focusing on the behavior of energy and entanglement over time.
-To accomplish this, we employ the TDVP algorithm \cite{haegeman2011time,haegeman2016unifying,paeckel2019time,gnote}, implemented using the ITensor library \cite{fishman2022itensor}, to evolve the wavefunction of the entire system represented as an MPS.
-Additionally, we compare these behaviors at very long times with those computed using the DMRG at thermodynamic equilibrium.
-Specifically, we choose the ground state of the Hamiltonian $H_S (g = 0)$ (state $\ket{0}$ in Figure \ref{fig:modspettro}) as the initial state for simulations and calculate the qubits' von Neumann entropy $S_q(t)$, the concurrence $C_q(t)$, and the mean values of the various contributions to the total energy of the system, including $\langle H_S(t)\rangle$, $\langle H_B(t)\rangle$, and $\langle H_{S-B}(t)\rangle$ for different values of $g$, crossing the critical point.
-Figures \ref{fig:enent}.a and \ref{fig:enent}.b demonstrate that both entropy and concurrence are approaching thermodynamic values.
-Moreover, the greater $g$, the less time the system needs to reach the equilibrium values.
-In the Supplemental Material we show that for $J=0$ these quantities reach their equilibrium values at very earlier times \cite{gnote}.
 Regarding energy contributions, as depicted in Figure \ref{fig:enent}.c, the mean value of the system's energy $\langle H_S(t)\rangle$ approaches its thermodynamic equilibrium value after approximately $t\Delta =30$, while the mean value of the bath energy $\langle H_B(t)\rangle$ (see Figure \ref{fig:enent}.d) never reaches the DMRG values.
 We also computed the mean value of the interaction energy $\langle H_{S-B}(t)\rangle$, although it is not shown here, which reaches thermodynamic equilibrium on the same time scale as the system.
 The total energy is conserved, the bath remains at zero temperature, but accumulating bosons, i.e. absorbing the energy difference relative to the ground-state energy calculated through DMRG.
 This phenomenon can also be understood in terms of quasiparticles.
 When the coupling $g$ is small, the system reaches the equilibrium of its Hamiltonian $H_S$.
 However, as $g$ increases, one can envision a new Hamiltonian involving non-interacting quasiparticles dressed by the bath bosons, resulting in a small residual interaction energy.
 Consequently, quasiparticles reach the thermodynamic equilibrium in the presence of additive free bosons that are not able to modify the bath temperature.
 After analyzing asymptotic times, in the following we will focus our attention on smaller time scales.